 Scroll to the Restrict delivery setting, hover over the setting, and click Configure.
 If the setting is already configured, hover over the setting and click Edit or Add another.

-Important: This setting blocks notifications messages from Google services.
-To prevent this, set up Gmail to allow notification messages from Google services.
+Important: This setting blocks notifications messages from Google services, for example Gmail messages about Google Docs comments.
+To prevent this, set up Gmail to bypass this setting for internal messages.

 For each new setting, enter a unique name.